Last updated 31st May 2018

 If you entered your credit card number on a fraudulent site

-Contact your bank as soon as possible, in order to have your credit card blocked and indicate the date and if possible the time at which you entered your credit card number.
+The only thing you can do is contact your bank as soon as possible, to have your card blocked.
+Tell them the date and (if possible) the time at which you entered your credit card number.